PrestaShop/phpstan-prestashop/README.md

     - vendor/prestashop/phpstan-prestashop/extension.neon
 ```

+### Required settings

+#### UseStrictTypesForNewClassesRule

+Rule `UseStrictTypesForNewClassesRule` requires loading of a configuration asset.

-You need to provide a service that is an instance of `PHPStanForPrestaShop\PHPConfigurationLoader\ConfigurationLoaderInterface` named `@strictTypesForNewClassesRuleConfigurationFileLoader`.
-It is used by rule `UseStrictTypesForNewClassesRule`.
+You need to provide a service that is an instance of `PHPStanForPrestaShop\PHPConfigurationLoader\ConfigurationLoaderInterface`,
+named `@strictTypesForNewClassesRuleConfigurationFileLoader`.
+It should load an array of classes for which
+the `UseStrictTypesForNewClassesRule` should not be applied.

-There is two available implementations: `PHPStanForPrestaShop\PHPConfigurationLoader\ArrayConfigurationLoader` and `PHPStanForPrestaShop\PHPConfigurationLoader\PHPConfigurationFileLoader`.
+There is two available implementations: `PHPStanForPrestaShop\PHPConfigurationLoader\ArrayConfigurationLoader`
+and `PHPStanForPrestaShop\PHPConfigurationLoader\PHPConfigurationFileLoader`.

 Example with PHPConfigurationFileLoader: